rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 To do this we need to configure the `pluginManagement` section and change the repositories.
 By default, only `gradlePluginPortal()` is imported, which usually contains all the important plugins so far.
 But now we want to add another repository.
-It is very important that you add `gradlePluginPortal()` as well as the paper repository.
+It is very important that you add `gradlePluginPortal()` as well as the Paper repository.

 ### Importing